motiwalam/TBL/README.md

 You can also run it locally:

-In the root of this repository, run `node repl.mjs`.
+In the root of this repository, run `node tbl.mjs`.

 This will start up a TBL repl, where you can type in TBL expressions and see what they evaluate to.